tarponjargon/webpack-bootstrap-flask/README.md

 # Webpack, Bootstrap, Flask

-This is a demo project that provides scaleable scaffolding for a webpack-bootstrap-flask website stack.
+Provides scaleable scaffolding for a webpack-bootstrap-flask website stack.
 And also helps you [find a puppy](https://puppies.thewhiteroom.com/)!

 ![a puppy](https://puppies.thewhiteroom.com/assets/images/binx.jpg)

 ### [See demo](https://puppies.thewhiteroom.com/)
-Thie repo contains a demo site that is primarily a server-side application using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), but does have vanilla-Javascript client-side functionality facilitated by [Webpack](https://webpack.js.org/).
+Thie repo contains a demo site that is primarily a server-side application using [Flask 2](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), but does have vanilla-Javascript client-side functionality facilitated by [Webpack 5](https://webpack.js.org/).
+It uses [Bootstrap 5-flavored](https://getbootstrap.com/docs/5.0/getting-started/introduction/) HTML/CSS/Javascript widgets.

 Webpack is commonly used for client-slide applications, and there's not much information about how it can be implemented for applications that are largely server-side.
 I aim to change that!